 Go forth and lead the path to Light, Gabriel warrior of the snake.

-The demon’s final words wheeze as hot knives through my last moments of falling through the emptiness and accompanying it is the familiar song taking the command to a new horrifying level.
+The demon’s words wheeze as hot knives through my last moments of falling through the emptiness and accompanying it is the familiar song taking the command to a new horrifying level.

 I hit the ground.